elephantscale/es-training-new/course-outlines/storytelling-with-data.md

 * Pictures vs Numbers
   * What to do when pictures are too large and too slow
 * Big Data?
 Big Deal!
-  * Overview of Big Data tools with examples, exercises, and QA
+  * Overview of Big Data tools with examples and exercises
 * init(),service(),destroy()
   * [MK] Need more details on this